 Follow along to make your own salt crystal pumpkins.

-How to Make Large Salt Crystals
+How to Make Large Salt Crystal Pumpkins

 The secret to getting large salt crystals is two things.
 Time and amount of salt.